-Once a diagnosis of AKI was made, client consent for study enrolment was obtained, and diagnostic tests and therapy were performed at the discretion of the attending clinician.
-Age, breed, sex, and minimum database as described above were collected prior to or during the study, and additional information including evidence of clinical bleeding and final diagnosis was obtained from medical records after the study was concluded.
-When routine blood sampling was required at the discretion of the attending clinician, a 21-gauge blood collection system (BD Safety-Lok, Becton Dickinson, UK) was inserted in the jugular or saphenous vein, and 1.8 mL of blood was collected in a 3.2% sodium citrate anticoagulated vacutainer tube (BD Vacutainer, Becton Dickinson, UK), 1.5 mL of blood was collected in a hirudin anticoagulated vacutainer tube (Roche Diagnostic International Limited, Rotkreuz, Switzerland), and remaining blood samples were collected at the discretion of the attending clinician.
-Dogs in the control group had a 21-gauge blood collection system (BD Safety-Lok, Becton Dickinson, UK) inserted in the saphenous vein, and 3 mL of blood collected in an ethylenediaminetetraacetic acid anticoagulated vacutainer tube (Cell-Dyn 2500, Abbott Diagnostics, Abbott Park, IL) and 3.5 mL of blood collected in a silica coated vacutainer tube (ILAB 600, Holliston, MA) for routine hematology and biochemistry respectively, followed by 1.8 mL of blood collected in a 3.2% sodium citrate anticoagulated vacutainer tube (BD Vacutainer, Becton Dickinson, UK), and 1.5 mL of blood collected in a hirudin anticoagulated vacutainer tube (Roche Diagnostic International Limited, Rotkreuz, Switzerland).
-The hirudin anticoagulated blood was always collected as the second or subsequent sample in both groupsto prevent venepuncture induced platelet activation.
+Once a diagnosis of AKI was made, client consent for study enrolment was obtained, and diagnostic tests and treatment were performed at the discretion of the attending clinician.
+Age, breed, sex, and minimum database as described above were collected before or during the study, and additional information including evidence of clinical bleeding and final diagnosis was obtained from medical records after the study was concluded.
+When routine blood sampling was required at the discretion of the attending clinician, a 21-gauge blood collection system (BD Safety-Lok, Becton Dickinson, UK) was inserted in the jugular or saphenous vein, and 1.8 mL of blood was collected in a 3.2% sodium citrate anticoagulated vacutainer tube (BD Vacutainer, Becton Dickinson), 1.5 mL of blood was collected in a hirudin anticoagulated vacutainer tube (Roche Diagnostic International Limited, Rotkreuz, Switzerland), and remaining blood samples were collected at the discretion of the attending clinician.
+Dogs in the control group had a 21-gauge blood collection system (BD Safety-Lok) inserted in the saphenous vein, and 3 mL of blood collected in an ethylenediaminetetraacetic acid anticoagulated vacutainer tube (Cell-Dyn 2500; Abbott Diagnostics, Abbott Park, Illinois) and 3.5 mL of blood collected in a silica-coated vacutainer tube (ILAB 600, Holliston, Massachusetts) for routine hematology and biochemistry, respectively, followed by 1.8 mL of blood collected in a 3.2% sodium citrate anticoagulated vacutainer tube (BD Vacutainer), and 1.5 mL of blood collected in a hirudin anticoagulated vacutainer tube (Roche Diagnostic International Limited).
+The hirudin anticoagulated blood was always collected as the second or subsequent sample in both groups to prevent venepuncture-induced platelet activation.

-Arachidonic acid (ASPItest, Roche Diagnostic International Limited, Rotkreuz Switzerland), ADP (ADPtest, Roche Diagnostic International Limited, Rotkreuz Switzerland), and COL-activated (COLtest, Roche Diagnostic International Limited, Rotkreuz Switzerland) MEPA (Multiplate®) (Roche Diagnostic International Limited, Rotkreuz, Switzerland) was performed on the hirudin anticoagulated blood samples according to a previously published protocol within 30 to 120 minutes of sample collection.14 Changes in electrical impedance were measured and area under the curve (AUC) of aggregation units over a 6 minute interval were reported.
-Area under the curve of aggregation units were measured in duplicate with results reported as the mean of the duplicate measurements.
-Measurements were repeated if the Pearson's correlation coefficient and the difference between the two areas under the curve were less than 0.98 or greater than 20%, respectively.
-Reference intervals for MEPA were generated from sampling of 34 blood donors which were considered healthy based on history, clinical examination, hematology and biochemistry.
-As the sample size was small, Horn's method was used for outlier detection and robust method was used for the calculation of reference intervals.15 This was implemented using refLimit function from <referenceIntervals> package in R software (R Studio, Version 1.1.456, Boston, USA).
+Arachidonic acid (ASPItest, Roche Diagnostic International Limited), ADP (ADPtest, Roche Diagnostic International Limited), and COLactivated (COLtest, Roche Diagnostic International Limited) MEPA (Multiplate) (Roche Diagnostic International Limited) were performed on the hirudin anticoagulated blood samples according to a previously published protocol within 30 to 120 minutes of sample collection.14 Changes in electrical impedance were measured, and area under the curve (AUC) of aggregation units over a 6-minute interval was reported.
+Area under the curve of aggregation units was measured in duplicate with results reported as the mean of the duplicate measurements.
+Measurements were repeated if Pearson's correlation coefficient and the difference between the 2 areas under the curve were less than 0.98 or greater than 20%, respectively.
+Reference intervals for MEPA were generated from sampling of 34 blood donors that were considered healthy based on history, clinical examination, hematology, and biochemistry.
+As the sample size was small, Horn's method was used for outlier detection and robust method was used for the calculation of reference intervals.15 This was implemented using refLimit function from <referenceIntervals> package in the R software (R Studio, version 1.1.456, Boston, Massachusetts).

-Sodium citrate anticoagulated blood was centrifuged at 2500 x g for 20 minutes at 4°C within 30 minutes of sample collection.
+Sodium citrate anticoagulated blood was centrifuged at 2500g for 20 minutes at 4°C within 30 minutes of sample collection.
 After centrifugation, plasma was collected and stored at -80°C for no longer than 6 months.
-Von Willebrand Factor antigen concentrations, vWF:CBA, and vWF:Ag:vWF:CBA were measured from the citrated plasma by an external laboratory as previously described.^{16,17} Reference interval for these values were developed by the same external laboratory (Cornell University Animal Health Diagnostic Centre, Ithaca, NY).
+Von Willebrand Factor antigen concentrations, vWF:CBA, and vWF:Ag:vWF:CBA were measured from the citrated plasma by an external laboratory as previously described.^{16,17} Reference interval for these values was developed by the same external laboratory (Cornell University Animal Health Diagnostic Centre, Ithaca, New York).